 Whether you are purchasing online or in the store, remember that typically in the store you will pay a higher premium this is because of the education level and customer service you will get at a retail store.
 They bring a sense of added value and they can help you resize the band if needed.

-Once you are set and confident on your purchase, its just a matter of swiping your credit card or doing a money transfer and you will have your diamond engagement ring.
+Once you are set and confident on your purchase, it is just a matter of swiping your credit card or doing a money transfer and you will have your diamond engagement ring.

 When you have the diamond in your hand, it is best to get acquainted with it.
 What I mean by this is hold it for a few minutes every day and move it around your fingers and hands because you will be nervous prior to proposing.
 You do not want to be unfamiliar with the ring, its weight, dimensions, and have an accidental drop.
 Just like driving a car, you want to be acquainted.